freeCodeCamp/i18n-curriculum/curriculum/challenges/italian/19-foundational-c-sharp-with-microsoft/debug-c-sharp-console-applications/review-the-principles-of-code-debugging-and-exception-handling.md

 # --description--

-This challenge will be partially completed on the Microsoft Learn platform.
-Follow these instructions to complete the challenge:
+Questa sfida sarà parzialmente completata sulla piattaforma Microsoft Learn.
+Segui queste istruzioni per completare la sfida:

 1. Go to <a href="https://learn.microsoft.com/training/modules/review-principles-code-debugging-exception-handling-c-sharp/" target="_blank" rel="noreferrer">https://learn.microsoft.com/training/modules/review-principles-code-debugging-exception-handling-c-sharp/</a> and complete all the tasks for the "Review the Principles of Code Debugging and Exception Handling" module.
 This is **required** to earn the "Debug C# Console Applications" trophy on Microsoft Learn, and qualify for the certification exam.
-1. When you are finished, come back and correctly answer the question below.
+1. Quando hai finito, torna e rispondi correttamente alla domanda qui sotto.

 # --assignment--

 Complete the <a href="https://learn.microsoft.com/training/modules/review-principles-code-debugging-exception-handling-c-sharp/" target="_blank" rel="noreferrer">Review the Principles of Code Debugging and Exception Handling</a> module on Microsoft Learn.
-Then, answer the question below.
+Quindi, rispondere alla domanda qui sotto.

 # --questions--